vinstic-myshell/myshell-doc-en/product-manual/robot-introduction.md

 #### Vitalik

-Character Setting: Vitalik is the creator of Ethereum, and this robot is connected to the Ethereum and blockchain knowledge base, allowing users to explore the crypto world.
+Character Setting: Vitalik is the creator of Ethereum, and this robot is connected to Ethereum and blockchain knowledge bases, allowing users to explore the crypto world.

 #### Moonlight

-Moonlight is a model worker among well-known Web3 KOLs, known for her sweet voice and hundreds of consecutive days of live streaming.
+Moonlight is a model worker among well-known Web3 KOLs, known for her sweet voice and hundreds of days of continuous live streaming.
 MyShell cloned her voice using a 50-second audio sample she provided, making her the first guest robot collaborator.
-Users have created an English teacher with her voice capable of devising learning plans.
+Users have created an English teacher who can make study plans using her voice.

 ### Tools

 #### PointPal · Voice Notes

-Capture and outline your thoughts and ideas in the time it takes to have a cup of coffee, transforming them into clear notes.
+Effortlessly record your thoughts and ideas, capture and outline key points, and convert them into clear notes with just the time it takes to enjoy a cup of coffee.

 #### MotivateMe

-Vent your frustrations and find solutions here; feeling down?
-Come here to rescue your depression, decadence, and unhappiness, making your life better!
+Share your troubles here and find solutions; feeling down?
+Come here to save your depression, despair, and unhappiness, and make your life better!